sunrise-atelier/neighbor/README.md

 ## What it does

-- Browsable, searchable directory of 20+ OC nonprofits and community organizations
+- Browsable, searchable directory of 20+ nonprofits and community organizations
 - AI-assisted matching based on skills, availability, and interests
 - Organization dashboard for managing volunteer inquiries (coming soon)
 ## Tech stack